 A set of global options affect the entire add-in, as described in the sections that follow.

-The following options apply to all MySQL connections.
+The following figure shows the options that apply to all MySQL connections.

 Wait [ ] seconds for a connection to the server before timing out.
 Defaults to 15.